kappaYASU/sortkey_for_tex_system/README.md

 a) Compilation: "usktsortkey.c" does not need any special include file.
 If you have standard C-compiler, for example gcc, you can easilly compile it.
 For example,

-$ gcc -o sktsk usktsortkey.c
+$ gcc -o sktsk sktsortkey.c

 b) Installation: Copy the executable file "usktsortkey" to "bin,"  For example